ubiquitousguy/gphamportfolio/readme.md

 **Javascript**

 Apart from Bootstrap JS components majority of JS is located in /js/front.js.
-In this file you can change the settings of the owl carousel, google maps settings etc.
+In this file you can change the settings of the owl carousel.

-**Google Maps**

-Google maps are used on the contact page.
-If you need just to show location of the company on the map, the only neccessary thing is to change coordinates in the header of contact.html.
-For further settings and possibilities please consult [Google Maps API documentation](https://developers.google.com/maps/documentation/javascript/).

 **Contact form**